Impact at a Glance

 - Built internal admin tooling

-I led organization-wide migrations.
+I contributed to organization-wide migrations as a frontend tech lead.
 GraphQL across 10+ applications.
 Angular modernization.
 AI treatment recommendations integrated into clinical workflows.
-Built tooling that prevents bugs before they reach code review.
+Built CloudWatch RUM library for real-time monitoring.

 - Integrated AI treatment recommendations